ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 If it does not have many dynamical elements, it can be extremely easy to generate.

 We'll use the Netflix login page as an example.
-There are many tools intended for cloning websites, but will use just wget[^16].
+There are many tools intended for cloning websites but will use just wget[^16].

 ```sh